John-D-4/design-patterns/design-patterns/pattern3.md

-# RF pattern draft, fourth pass
+# RF pattern draft, third pass
 ## Competency Questions
  - What transmission properties are defined by a given protocol?
  - What protocols are normally found at a given frequency?